nickjj/docker-django-example/README.md

     - Rename project directory from its custom name to `config/`
     - `src/config/settings.py` and the `.env` file handles configuration in all environments
 - **Front-end assets**:
-    - `assets/` contains all your CSS, JS, images, fonts, etc. and is managed by Webpack
+    - `assets/` contains all your CSS, JS, images, fonts, etc. and is managed by esbuild
     - Custom `502.html` and `maintenance.html` pages
     - Generate favicons using modern best practices
 - **Django defaults that are changed**: